Section 4: Protests

 Listed below are examples of unacceptable protests.

-- Protests that are received after 60 days from the reclamation date.
+- Protests that are received after 60 calendar days from the reclamation date,

-- Protests that attempt to transfer liability from the financial institution to the financial institutions prior endorser.
+- Protests that attempt to transfer liability from the presenting bank to the presenting bank's prior endorser, and

-- Protests from any other entity than the financial institution to which the reclamation was directed.
+- Protests from any other entity than the presenting bank to which the reclamation was directed.